ai-gitfix/realtor-app/README.md

 - **Endpoint**: `/auth/key`
 - **Method**: `POST`
-- **Description**: Generate a product key for users who want to sign up as an admin or estator.
+- **Description**: Generate a product key for users who want to sign up as an admin or realtor.
 - **Request Body**:
     ```json
     {